 Roughly three-quarters of couples go into debt to pay for their wedding, according to a survey by Student Loan Hero.
 The sooner you start saving for your big day, the easier it will be to cover the costs without having to borrow money.

 Set a goal to save with each paycheck.
 Also, consider automating your savings.
-Chime offers an Automatic Savings program that sets aside 10% of every paycheck in your savings account.
+Chime offers an Automatic Savings program that sets aside a percentage of every paycheck in your savings account.
 What’s more, when you use your Chime Visa debit card, Chime will round up each transaction to the nearest dollar and transfer the round-up amount to your savings account.

 2. Set a budget